xbreak/neovim-flake/README.md

 - cmp-path
 - cmp_luasnip

-It also comes bundled with
+It also comes bundled with:

 - clang (clangd, clang-format)
 - python-lsp-server (with pylint)